Cunington History, Family Crest & Coats of Arms

 Some of the Cunington family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Cunington family to the New World and Oceana
+Migration of the Cunington family

 Many who arrived from Scotland settled along the east coast of North America in communities that would go on to become the backbones of the young nations of the United States and Canada.
 In the American War of Independence, many settlers who remained loyal to England went north to Canada as United Empire Loyalists.
 Their descendants later began to recover the lost Scottish heritage through events such as the highland games that dot North America in the summer months.
 Research into various historical records revealed some of first members of the Cunington family emigrate to North America: John Cunningham, his wife and son, who settled in Barbados in 1679.